 Welcome to UCR's Counseling & Psychological Services (CAPS)

-We are continuing to provide services via TeleMental Health (phone and secure videoconferencing).
+We are continuing to provide services via TeleMental Health AND In-Person Walk-In crisis support and appointments!

 - Watch a message from your CAPS Team

 - Access Support Resources for self-help and support from home.

 - Visit COVID-19 for campus updates and information, or Student Health for information or for a telephone screening (951-827-3031).